maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

  * **--tempdir and --notemp**: These options control where the temporary/intermediate processing files are written during the workflow (option: ``--tempdir``) and whether they are to be kept after the workflow is finished (option: `--notemp`).
 Normally the temporary files are removed after analysis.

 .. note:: It's useful to configure the ``--tempdir`` during setup of snakePipes, such that it points to an appropriate temporary folder on your machine/cluster.

+* **--bw_binsize**: This option is available for most workflows, and refers to the bin size used to create the coverage files. `BigWig files <https://genome.ucsc.edu/goldenpath/help/bigWig.html>`__ are created by most workflows in order to allow downstream analysis and visualization of outputs.
+This argument controls the size of the bins in which the genome is divided for creating this file.
+The default is sufficient for most analysis.